Gabitzzz/CE291-Final-Product/FinalProduct/TeamEffortLog.md

 - Week 20 Sprint - Tried to fix the daily graphs so the line will be appeared correctly. https://cseejira.essex.ac.uk/browse/A291040-61

-- Week 21 Sprint - Started making process of the class diagrams for the technical documentation. https://cseejira.essex.ac.uk/browse/A291040-68
+- Week 21 Sprint - Started making process of the class diagrams for the technical documentation, decorated the interface a bit so it looks better. https://cseejira.essex.ac.uk/browse/A291040-68